 Rural areas have the highest poverty concentration driving increased rural-to-urban migration.
-Increased urbanisation is a contributing factor to the growth of informal settlements due to a lack of affordable housing supply to meet the demand, particularly in areas well-located in terms of job opportunities and public facilities.
+Increased urbanisation is a contributing factor to the growth of informal settlements due to a lack in affordable housing supply to meet the demand, particularly in areas well-located in terms of job opportunities and public facilities.
 Despite having constitutional rights to shelter and dignity, the most vulnerable South Africans have little to no access to adequate shelter, let alone decent housing, and are forced to endure undignified conditions in overcrowded and unsanitary informal settlements.

-Our aim is to improve the lives of vulnerable South Africans by helping to tackle the lack of alternative waste disposal and recovery options, lack of affordable housing, and high unemployment rates by constructing new waste management facilities, renovating inner-city buildings into green eco affordable homes, and financially supporting community based green SME sustainable businesses.
+Our aim is to improve the lives of vulnerable South Africans by helping to tackle the lack of alternative waste disposal and recovery options, lack of affordable housing and high unemployment rates by constructing new waste management facilities, renovating inner city buildings into green eco affordable homes and financially supporting community based green SME sustainable businesses.
 By achieving this aim, we simultaneously contribute to social upliftment and economic growth, whilst decreasing our environmental impact.

 For details on how you can get involved contact us